California Lawyers for the Arts: Legislation

 CLA also helped with the enactment of California Art Preservation Act (CAPA), California Civil Code Section 987.
 CAPA took effect on January 1, 1980 and granted artists the right to integrity, and the right of authorship.
 The right of integrity gives an artist the right to sue to prevent a work of his or her art from suffering injury, or to collect damages for an injury already suffered.
 The right of authorship provides an artist with the right to claim or disclaim authorship of a work of art.

 Programs

 Lawyer referral and information services

 CLA has a lawyer referral services for creative artists, arts organizations, and those with arts-related matters.
 The referral service handles arts and non-arts-related issues such as copyright, contract drafting, review, and negotiation, non-profit organization issues, landlord/tenant, organizational tax, employee or independent contractor, mediation and arbitration.
-CLA has a panel of attorneys that specialize in various arts-related and other issues who then help each artist with the particular legal issue with which he or she is faced.
+Through a panel of specialized attorneys, CLA matches each client with a legal professional equipped to handle their specific needs.